What do I do about IR? Executive summary – stay lean, lose your belly fat, eat no processed sugar and limit your starchy carbohydrates. Exercise.

 a.
 BMI is a crude tool, but it is a guide.
 Unless you are very muscular you should have a BMI <25.
 If you are small framed or of Indian or other Asian ethnicity 23 is a better goal.
 But you can have a BMI of 23 or 22 and still have IR - the best measurement is the following:

 b.
-You should have no belly fat.
-At all.
-Nothing.
-Belly fat causes IR and shows that a person has IR.
-The reasons why belly fat is related to IR are complex.
+You should have no or minimal intra-abdominal fat/belly fat.
+This both causes IR and also shows that a person has IR.
+The reasons why this is related to IR are complex.
 Here is a link

-to learn a little more.
-By belly fat I don't mean fat just under the skin - this is called subcutaneous fat and is not as dangerous as the fat inside the belly - as the latter creeps into the organs such as liver, pancreas and heart and causes nasty things.
+to learn a little more. *By belly fat I don't mean fat just under the skin.
+This fat under the skin is called subcutaneous fat and is not as dangerous as the fat inside the abdomen. "intra" is the Latin word for "inside.
+Fat inside the abdomen latter creeps into the organs such as liver, pancreas and heart and causes nasty things such as inflammation and reduced function of these organs.
+The American term belly fat is ambiguous and not used in other countries.
+We should be more specific and use the words "subcutaneous fat" and "intra-abdominal fat" rather.
 We attended a wonderful lecture on this by Dr Worm from Germany at LowCarbSan Diego 2017

 c.
 Waist circumference is a better measure of IR than BMI.
 Below are charts – but everyone is individual.
 A tape measure is very cheap.
 Or use a mirror.
 You don’t necessarily need expensive blood tests.